Description

 - Carefully place the filet mignon in the hot pan and press it down gently so it makes full contact with the surface.

-- Sear it, flipping every 30 seconds, until the internal temperature reaches about 30°F (17°C) below your target doneness (see the temperature chart below).
+- Sear it, flipping every 30 seconds, until the internal temperature reaches about 25°F (14°C) below your target doneness.

-- Option 2 (if you don’t have compound butter): While the steak rests, use the same pan you used to sear it.
-Lightly brown a few peeled garlic cloves over medium heat, then add a couple of sprigs of rosemary or thyme, along with 2 tablespoons (30 g) of unsalted butter.
-Let the butter melt, turn off the heat, and pour the mixture over the sliced steak after it has rested for about 6-7 minutes.
+- Alternative garlic-herb butter finish (If you don’t have compound butter): While the steak rests, use the same pan you seared it in.
+Lightly brown a few peeled garlic cloves over medium heat, then add a couple sprigs of rosemary or thyme and 2 tablespoons (30 g) of unsalted butter.
+Let the butter melt, turn off the heat, then spoon the garlic-herb butter over the sliced steak before serving.

 Slice and Serve the Steak

-- Don’t forget to let the filet mignon rest for 6 to 7 minutes before slicing.
+- Don’t forget to let the filet mignon rest for 5 minutes before slicing.

-- After those 6 to 7 minutes, slice the filet mignon however you like and serve it with your favorite aromatics and sides.
+- After those 5 minutes, slice the filet mignon however you like and serve it with your favorite aromatics and sides.

 Notes